Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-4/readme.md

 ## Act 3
 Airiona sends the invite to which Xenos scolds her because he wanted to trick him into joining.
 As he know he would never join knowing that it is the Cyvolters.

-Airiona: so you wanted to trick him?! (right after she says this to their suprise they get a message accepting the invite.)
+Airiona(Scowling): so you wanted to trick him?! (right after she says this to their suprise they get a message accepting the invite.)

 Makkusu accepts the invite